Mughal1/Crypto-Harden-GPO/README.md

 There are four scripts in this collection:

 -) A base script that is used to set the main crypto settings (enabling/disabling various cryptographic functions) - this is intended to apply to all reasonably possible targets
--) Three cipher-order scheme scripts, each targeted to a subset of Windows system types, based on age groupings --) One that targets older systems (Windows Server 2008, 2008R2, 2012, 2012R2) --) One that targets middle-aged systems (Windows 10, Windows Server 2016, 2019) --) One that targets newer systems (Windows 11, Windows 2022 or higher)
+-) Three cipher-order scheme scripts, each targeted to a subset of Windows system types, based on OS-age groupings

+--) One that targets older systems (Windows Server 2008, 2008R2, 2012, 2012R2)
+--) One that targets middle-aged systems (Windows 10, Windows Server 2016, 2019)
+--) One that targets newer systems (Windows 11, Windows 2022 or higher)